 Given that the park borders private property, there is NO PARKING for spectators at ANY of the aid stations.

 If you are interested in carpooling, you can post here to find or give a ride.
 This is a Google spreadsheet that is viewable to anyone with the link, so only post what you want public.
-Carpooling earns you a Carpool Coaster too!
+Carpooling can earn you $5 cash and a $5 drink gift card from Nossa Familia Coffee – read about this program here.

 We love volunteers and our racers do too!
 To make this race a success we need people to help at bib pickups, race start and finish, aid stations, and on the trail.
 You can sign up for the assignment you’d like on Ultrasignup.
 Click on the green Volunteer button with the heart.